Brooklyn Home Buying Timeline

 • We refine the search based on what you respond to in real life, not just online

-• We evaluate the apartment, the building, and the resale reality
+• We evaluate the apartment, the building, and the long-term resale reality

-• If a home is a serious contender, we gather building details early
+• When a property is a serious contender, we gather building-specific details early

 What happens here:

-• We confirm what is included (appliances, fixtures, window treatments, etc.)
+• We confirm what is included: appliances, fixtures, window treatments, storage

-• We craft an offer that is competitive and clean
+• We craft an offer that is competitive, organized, and credible

 Once the offer is accepted, the seller's attorney drafts the contract and your attorney begins due diligence.
 This is where we confirm the building is financially sound, the paperwork is clean, and the deal terms protect you.